 If Shawn is a city boy who doesn’t know one tree from another, he shouldn’t label it in his internal dialogue.
 If he spends a lot of time in the country and knows one tree from another, he’ll be able to label the tree.

-This 3 week intensive course packs a lot of punch.
+This 4 week intensive course packs a lot of punch.
 Stop searching the internet and reading books that only give you the basics.
 This is an intermediate level course that will immediately take your writing to the next level.
-Don’t miss out on the early-bird registration discount.
+Registration opens in April 2018.
+Get on the waiting list so you don’t miss out on early bird discounts!